-The High Potential scholarship is intended for excellent students from outside the EU/EEA who want to do a master's programme or a postdoc programme for professionals at Maastricht University.
-The grant is for all faculties with the exception of the School for Business and Economics (SBE).
+The High Potential Scholarship is intended for excellent students from outside the European Union/European Economic Area (EU/EEA) who wish to do a master's or a professional education programme at Maastricht University.

 Who is eligible?

 All candidates must meet the following requirements:

 - You come from a country outside the EU/EEA and meet the requirements for obtaining an entry visa and residence permit for the Netherlands.